AnandM12204913/SelfPortfolio/README.md

 # SelfPortfolio
-All about Only me or u can use it as a template to create youra portfolio
+All About Me – or use it as a template to create Your Portfolio!
+Author- Anand Mandkikar